 Asset-Based Financing: You may be able to borrow money on the assets your business owns, including inventory and other fixed assets such as plant and equipment.
 Asset-based financing can be structured as a one-time extension of credit or as a revolving line of credit requiring a periodic review of the assets pledged as collateral.

 This category of credit is the most traditional and widely used among businesses.
 Listed below are the most common forms of business loans used by small businesses.

-Demand Notes; A demand note is a single-payment loan that is intended for very specific short-term needs.
+Demand Notes: A demand note is a single-payment loan that is intended for very specific short-term needs.
 Although the contract will usually call for payment in full within 90 to 180 days, the lender can call for (or demand) repayment of the note at any time.
-You may be asked to make periodic interest payment during the life of the note.
+You may be asked to make periodic interest payments during the life of the note.

-Line of Credit; A line of credit, like a credit card, establishes a credit limit and specific terms for repaying money that is borrowed.
+Line of Credit: A line of credit, like a credit card, establishes a credit limit and specific terms for repaying money that is borrowed.
 Lines of credit are easy to access and offer flexibility in managing the cash flow needs of a small business.
-Many small business owners establish a line of credit as a precaution, before thy have a real need for the money.
+Many small business owners establish a line of credit as a precaution, before they have a real need for the money.

 WHERE THE SBDC COMES IN

 One of the most valuable services the SBDC offers is to assist would-be small business owners and existing business owners in preparing loan proposals, pro-formas, and income and cash flow statements.
 The pro-forma statements tell a potential lender that the business has the capacity to pay back the loan.
 You only have one chance to create a good impression.
 Why not call today for an appointment with one of our professional staff or attend our course "Starting Your Own Business" and let the BV SBDC help you in acquiring the funds you need to ensure the success of your business?